mrvruj/c5v/README.md

 # c5v
 C5V Modeling Tool: Cornell COVID-19 Caseload Calculator with Capacity and Ventilators

-How to Use the Cornell COVID Caseload Calculator C5V
+How to Use the Cornell COVID Caseload Calculator C5V (Desktop Version)

 Created by Nathaniel Hupert MD, MPH, Weill Cornell Medicine with Peter L. Jackson PhD, Singapore University of Technology and Design, Michael G. Klein PhD, San Jose State University, and John A. (“Jack”) Muckstadt PhD, Cornell University

+Implemented by Lior Shtayer & Vruj Patel, Weill Cornell Medical College

 For physicians and other COVID-19 responders who would like a tool to help hospital leaders think about hospital caseload projections in a structured way, here is the latest version of one that we have been developing at Cornell (by Nathaniel Hupert at Weill Cornell Medicine with Peter L. Jackson at Singapore University of Technology and Design, Michael G. Klein at San Jose State University, and John A. (“Jack”) Muckstadt at Cornell University) since mid-January, 2020.